 For state-owned or -funded buildings, the design professional works with the Alabama Building Commission to establish compliance.
 For all other buildings, units of local government enforce compliance.
-If a local government adopts the 1995 Model Energy Code (MEC), the code requirements are enforced through the permit/inspection process for new construction and additions.
+If a local government adopts the 2015 IECC AL Residential Energy Code, the code requirements are enforced through the permit/inspection process for new construction and additions.
 Depending on the size of the local government unit, the same office may perform plan reviews and inspections.

 For state-owned or-funded buildings, the Alabama Building Commission reviews plans and specifications to ensure compliance.
 For other buildings in localities that have adopted an energy code, compliance is addressed through the normal permit process.
 Typically, plans are submitted and reviewed and buildings are inspected during construction.